Fast Find

 Scotland.
 Glemorangie boasts the

-bestselling single malt whiskey.
+best selling single malt whiskey.

 Americans should especially note that scotch served with ice or "on the rocks" is a foreign concept to most Scottish distillery tasting room hosts.
-And tis' true - as we followed their suggestion to add only a few drops of water to release as if by magic the drink's true flavor and aroma.

 Touring Scotch whiskey distilleries